 - Nice Guy: Akira keeps his kind heart even after being possessed by Amon.

 - Parental Abandonment: Akira lives with the Makimura family full-time.
-In some versions of the story, his family perished in the incident that caused him to become Devilman.
+In some versions of the story, his family perished in an incident.

 - School Uniforms Are the New Black: Rarely seen out of it.